ansible-content-lab/cloud-deploy/README.md

 This repository contains an 'art-of-the-possible' demonstration of this very concept.
 Ansible playbooks are run to accomplish the following:
 - Create a cloud virtual private cloud with a public subnet in either **AWS** or **GCP**
-- Creates a number of Red Hat Enterprise Linux instances, with the following attributes:
+- Create a number of Red Hat Enterprise Linux instances, with the following attributes:
   - Includes a set of pre-defined users, each with privilege-escalation rights and that must create a new password upon first login.
   - Hosts an Apache webserver and dynamically generated index.html page.
   - Is registered with Red Hat Insights
-- Creates a container-based secrets engine that holds static SSH private keys for the predefined linux user passwords
+- Create a container-based secrets engine that holds static SSH private keys for the predefined linux user passwords

 A visual representation of the final product can be seen here: